 CREW BRIEFING NOTES

-The AIM is to Navigate Kasara “Around Britain” from Hamble to Hamble “clockwise” – landing in Northern Ireland to encompass all reaches of the UK, then rounding Cape Wrath and the Orkneys to starboard rather than passing through the Caledonian Canal.
+The AIM is to Navigate Kasara “Around Britain” from Hamble to Hamble “clockwise” – landing in Northern Ireland to encompass all reaches of the UK, then through the Caledonian Canal & back down the East Coast.

 A trip of this kind has been an ambition of mine for as long as I can remember.
 Thanks to everyone for helping us do this and making it all possible.

-We are allowing 17 weeks (14 of which are on the move) and each broken down into legs of 6 to 9 days.
+We are allowing 17 weeks (about 14 of which are on the move) and each broken down into legs of between 4 to 10 days.

 Joining / Leaving us:

-It is our aim to berth Kasara at the arrival/departure harbour by latest 18.00 on the last full day of each leg (normally Wednesday).
+It is our aim to berth Kasara at the arrival/departure harbour by latest 18.00 on the last full day of each leg.

-Remaining on Board on Wednesday night, all adventurers leaving will need to help turn Kasara around (clean & prepare her) for the incoming crew before leaving the boat by 12.00 the following day (normally Thursday).
+Remaining on Board that night, crew leaving us will need to help turn Kasara around (clean & prepare her) for the incoming crew before leaving the boat by 12.00 the following day.

-Those on a two-week stint are invited to stay on the boat throughout the turnaround period.
+Those on a two-leg stint are invited to stay on the boat throughout the turnaround period.

-Adventurers joining the boat on the first day of the leg (normally Friday) are asked to join Kasara any time between 12.00 - 16:00.
+Crew joining the boat on the first day of the leg are asked to join Kasara any time between 12.00 - 16:00 unless otherwise discussed.

 The first afternoon aboard will include boat familiarization, we may or may not leave the dock on the first day.